stevewight/GDAXKit/README.md

 let client = MarketClient()

-// Call one of the public endpoint methods client.products { products in
+// Call one of the public endpoint methods client.products { products, result in
-	// Do lots of cool things w/each *Product* object
+	// Check if our call was a success or failure switch result {
+	case .success(_):
+		// Do stuff with the provided products case .failure(let error):
+		// Handle the error
+	}
 }

 ```